joelindra/ZeroX/README.md

 ### 🎨 Intelligent Highlighting

 Automatically synchronizes Burp Suite highlight colors with **Firefox Containers**.
-Instantly categorize traffic from different user sessions (e.g., Admin, Regular User, Guest) visually using the `x-zerox-Color` header.
+Instantly categorize traffic from different user sessions (e.g., Admin, Regular User, Guest) visually using the `x-zerox-color` header injected by our Firefox plugin.

-### ⚡ Automated Batch Testing

-Perform massive IDOR scans across multiple requests.
-ZeroX compares original responses with modified ones, highlighting anomalies in status codes and body lengths automatically in a clear results table.

-### ⏲️ Real-Time Authorization Analysis

-Intercept and re-test requests on-the-fly.
-ZeroX duplicates live traffic, injects alternative authorization headers, and identifies potential bypasses without manual intervention as you browse.
+### 🔑 Session Auth Bridge (Select Auth)

+Quickly swap authorization tokens across sessions.
+Right-click any HTTP request in Burp, select **ZeroX** -> **Select Auth**, and pick a container color to automatically replace the `Authorization` header with the latest cached token from that container.

+### 🚀 Auto-Pilot Session Sync

+No more manual swapping.
+When a request in **Repeater** or **Intruder** is highlighted with a specific color (role), ZeroX automatically detects the highlight and replaces the `Authorization` header with the latest cached token for that color before the request is sent.

-### 📊 Professional Data Viewer
+### 📊 Instant Auth Matrix Generator

-Deep integration with Burp Suite's native message editors.
-Compare original and modified request/response pairs with full syntax highlighting and standard Burp inspection tools.

-### 🔍 Precision Filtering

-Eliminate background noise.
-Use advanced domain filtering to focus your real-time testing on specific target applications, ensuring zero interference from third-party services or analytics.
+Generate an instant privilege escalation matrix.
+Right-click any request -> **ZeroX** -> **Generate Auth Matrix**.
+ZeroX will automatically send the request using all currently cached session tokens (plus an unauthenticated request) and display the results (Status Code, Response Length, Similarity) in the **ZeroX Matrix** tab.

 ---